Did you go to a church gathering this week?

-So is going to church on Easter Sunday enough?
-It’s the big one, so that’s the important part, right?
 Attending church once or twice a year is like only watching the trailer for The Lord of the Rings without ever reading the book or watching the movies.
-Sure you’ll get the gist of things, but you’ll miss out on the best part of the story.
+Sure you’ll get the gist of things, but you’ll miss out on so much!

-It’s almost impossible to grow in your faith without the church.
-I remember my pastor preaching a sermon on the church and its role in our spiritual growth.
-He said that you can’t force yourself to grow, all you can do is put yourself in a place where you can grow and let God do the work.
+It’s almost impossible to grow in our faith alone.
+I remember my pastor preaching a sermon on the Church and its role in our spiritual growth.
+He said that you can’t force growth; all you can do is put yourself in a place where growth is facilitated and let God do the work.

 Church is a community, not a place.
-If you’re not in the habit of regularly attending church you might have slipped into thinking that church is a place.
-But church is a community and community takes time.
-You have to show up, over and over, and put in the work.
-Once a year is not enough.
+If you’re not in the habit of regularly attending church, you might have slipped into thinking that a church is a place, a building.
+But church is a community you join.
+A sense of community takes time to develop.
+You have to show up, over and over, and participate.
+Once or twice a year is not enough.

-It can be hard to regularly attend church if you’re busy, introverted, can’t find the right fit, have young children, have children who play soccer, are divorced, are tired or just need some family time.
-I know, it’s hard, but it’s important enough to make the effort.
+It can be hard to regularly participate in a Christian community if you’re busy, introverted, can’t find the right fit, have young children, have children who play soccer, are divorced, are tired, or just need some family time.
+I know it’s hard, but it’s important enough to make the effort.

 Relationships take time.
-Your relationship with God and with the church is no different.
-To reap the benefit of the community you have to do the work of community and that means showing up and pitching in.
-It means not being the last person in and the first person out the door when the service is over.
-But here’s the really great news: when you put the time in, a healthy church community is an incredible blessing.
+Your relationships with God and with other members of his family are no different.
+To reap the benefits of community life, you have to participate wholeheartedly: that means showing up and pitching in.
+It means not being the last person in and the first person out the door.
+But here’s the really great news: active participation in a healthy church community is an incredible blessing.

-Church is not just for Christmas and Easter.
+Church is not just a place to go at Christmas and Easter.
 Church is meeting friends for Bible study and prayer on Tuesday morning, when no one is ready and you’re late and you need a little more patience.
-Church is for the times when you’re celebrating and the moments when your heart is breaking.
+Church is gathering together with others in moments of celebration and moments of heartbreak or sorrow.

-To truly appreciate what Jesus did on Good Friday you need to know the backstory.
-You have to know what He gave up to come to Earth in the first place.
-You have to understand how much God loves you and you need a full picture of what would have happened if Jesus never came.
+To truly appreciate what Jesus did on Good Friday, you need to know the back story.
+You have to know what he gave up to come to Earth in the first place.
+You have to understand how much God loves you and you need a full picture of what would have happened if Jesus had never come.
 Don’t settle for the highlight reel.
 Instead, meet regularly with other children of God to discover all that the Father, Son and Spirit have done, are doing and will do.
 That’s what family is for.